 - If you know you want to do a higher education level course, e.g. a Foundation Degree or Honours Degree, and feel ready to get started, see what is available by searching providers' websites or use UCAS course finder.

-- If you would like to do a degree but feel you need help to prepare for higher education level study, there are preparatory courses such as Access courses, The Open University's Access Modules and Foundation Years.
-As an adult, you may not need formal qualifications to get onto some of these courses.
+- If you would like to do a degree but feel you need help to prepare for higher education level study, there are preparatory courses such as Access courses, The Open University's Access Modules and foundation years.

 - If you are thinking about your career, there are courses that will help you develop the skills and knowledge you need if you want a new career and also professional development courses that will help you develop in your existing career.